NationalGenomicsInfrastructure/ngi_reports/data/report_templates/project_summary.md

 * _VOLUME:_ Volume index when file is large enough to be split into volumes
 {%- endif %}

-{% if project.UPPMAX_id -%}
+{% if project.cluster == 'milou' -%}
 ## Data access at UPPMAX

-Data from the sequencing will be uploaded to the UPPNEX (UPPMAX Next Generation sequence Cluster Storage, [uppmax.uu.se](http://www.uppmax.uu.se)), from which the user can access it.
+Data from the sequencing have been uploaded to the UPPNEX (UPPMAX Next Generation sequence Cluster Storage, [uppmax.uu.se](http://www.uppmax.uu.se)), from which the user can access it.
 You can find the data in the INBOX folder of the UPPNEX project, which was created for you when your order was placed: